Bomba and the Hidden City

-Bomba and the Hidden City is a 1950 American adventure film.
-It was the fourth film in the 12-film Bomba, the Jungle Boy series.
+Bomba and the Hidden City is a 1950 American adventure film based on the Bomba, the Jungle Boy series of juvenile adventure books.
+It is the fourth film in the 12-film Bomba series.

-This is the first Bomba movie to be filmed outdoors.
+The film was titled simply The Hidden City in its advertising and on the film's title screen.

 Plot

-A photographer and his guide meet a corrupt Emir with a dirty secret.
-Only Bomba knows the truth and the Emir wants him silenced.
-Bomba defeats the Emir and his henchmen, returning a lost princess to her throne.
+A photographer and his guide meet a corrupt emir with a dirty secret.
+Only Bomba knows the truth and the emir wants him silenced.
+Bomba defeats the emir and his henchmen, returning a lost princess to her throne.